edTPA Frequently Asked Questions

 During Internship, you will be required to not only successfully complete Athens State assignments, but also, submit an official edTPA portfolio to an outside scoring agency.
-Evidence consists of artifacts (authentic work, videos) that document how you planned/implemented instruction and commentaries (writing) that explain your plans and what is seen in the video recordings.
+The evidence consists of artifacts (authentic work, videos) that document how you planned/implemented instruction and commentaries (writing) that explain your plans and what is seen in the video recordings.
 Successful completion of course assignments, as well as, passing scores as approved by the Alabama State Department of Education on the edTPA portfolio are required in order to complete the Internship course and to acquire licensure.
-The Internship course(s) includes an edTPA submission fee which is subject to the ASU Refund Policy (Review the Refund Policy at https://www.athens.edu/student-accounts/refund-policy/ )
+The Internship course(s) includes an edTPA submission fee which is subject to the ASU Refund Policy (Review the Refund Policy at http://www.athens.edu/student-accounts/refund-policy/ )

 Your Cooperating Teacher CAN: